Article · May 15, 2026

 How to build a Chrome extension popup with Supabase Auth (step by step)

-Constraint 2: strict content security policy.
-MV3’s default CSP for extension pages bans inline scripts (<script>...</script>) and remote code loading (loading JS from a URL at runtime).
-Every line of code has to be in an external file in the extension bundle.
+A third constraint matters less but trips people up: MV3’s default CSP bans inline scripts and remote code.
+Every line of JavaScript has to be in a file inside the extension bundle.

-Step 1: scaffold the popup with HTML and a sibling script tag
+Step 1: scaffold the popup HTML

 <!-- extension/popup.html -->